 Portrait

 Karen earned her Master of Business Administration and Master of Science in Manufacturing Engineering from Boston University.
 She received her Bachelor of Science in Mechanical Engineering from the University of Massachusetts, Amherst.

-Karen is Vice Chair of the ICC Global Commission on Anti-Corruption and Corporate Responsibility, a member of the B20 Action Council on ESG in Business, World Economic Forum Future of Good Governance Council, World Economic Forum Partnering Against Corruption Initiative, and Advancing Women Executives.
+Karen is Vice Chair of the ICC Global Commission on Anti-Corruption and Corporate Responsibility, a member of the World Economic Forum Steering Committee for Partnering Against Corruption Initiative, the World Economic Forum Future of Good Governance, the B20 Integrity and Compliance Task Force, B20 Action Council on Women, Diversity and Inclusion in Business, and Advancing Women Executives.
 Previously, Karen was a member of the Mastercard Europe Board of Directors, and a Co-Chair of the B20 Integrity and Compliance Task Force.

+Portrait